huijing/slides/30-smashingsf-2018/README.md

 These directions of top, right, bottom, left start getting a bit confusing when you have rotated Latin text.
 Say you have this header, and you want some extra spacing between the header and the paragraph, is the margin set on the bottom or the left?
 It's actually the left.

-That's why we have a CSS Logical Properties specification, which introduces new CSS properties that are flow-relative equivalents of physical box model properties.
-Properties like that use block-start and block-end or inline-start and inline-end instead of left and right.
+And Rachel also mentioned this yesterday.
+The CSS Logical Properties specification.
+So instead of left or right, we use properties like block-start and block-end or inline-start and inline-end.

-Rachel Andrew recently wrote an in-depth article explaining how logical properties and values work on Smashing Magazine, so check that out if you haven't.
-The first public working draft was published in December last year, and I'm eager to see it developed and implemented.
-For now, support is kind of limited.
+If you haven't actually read Rachel's article yet, I'm plugging it again right now.
+The first public working draft of the specification was published in December last year, and I'm eager to see it developed and more widely implemented.

 When I started this talk, I mentioned how I had assumed the digital world was always going to be left-to-right when I was a kid.
 And I had carried that assumption for quite a while.
 Even when Chinese language support on my PC and the web got much better, I never really thought about the layout part of things.

 It wasn't until a couple years back when I was in a crowded subway train, peeking over the shoulder of this guy reading a Chinese novel on his phone, that I started to think, hey, a vertical layout seems like it would work really well here.
-I wonder if it's possible to do that on the web.,,?
+I wonder if it's possible to do that on the web...?

 So that's how I fell into this rabbit hole of vertical typesetting on the web, and learning a lot more about the Chinese language.
 And as you can see from this demo, the answer to my original question is a resounding yes, with all 3 properties I covered earlier being showcased here.